 Not to worry.

-Then, when you need to collect your data, you’ll need to employ a form of data mapping before sending your full dataset on to a visualization tool.
+Then, when you need to collect your data, you’ll need to employ a form of data mapping before sending your data sets on to a visualization tool.
 When companies approach us early in their data growth journey, we often see them trying to map and transform data manually.

 Want to continue learning about data?
-Also read our data model blog post, with GA4 as an example of a data model.
+Also read our blog post on data models, with GA4 as an example of a data model.

 This often involves collecting data in a massive Google Sheet with multiple tabs.
 Loads of rules are then applied throughout the sheet in order to ensure data conformity.
 While this approach is okay for those first starting out, it can quickly become unruly and lead to breakages.